mvexel/obsidian-gcal/README.md

-# Obsidian Google Calendar Sync
+# Obsidian Google Calendar Sidebar Plugin

-This plugin syncs your Google Calendar events to Obsidian.
+This plugin adds a sidebar pane that can display google calendar events for the day.

 ## How to Use